Rails Migrations in a nutshell

 Upon running rails db:migrate a table called posts with a string column called title and a text column called content would be added to db/schema.rb.
 An integer column called id

-and a column timestampd will also be added implicitly, id is the default primary key for all Active Record models and timestamp adds two columns, created_at and updated_at to the database schema.
+and a column timestampd will also be added implicitly, it is the default primary key for all Active Record models and timestamp adds two columns, created_at and updated_at to the database schema.
 These two columns are automatically managed by ActiveRecord if their record exists.

 *Note - Running rails db:migrate is mandatory every time a rails migration is added